-Businesses will be eligible to access skills training and a one-on-one mentoring program focussed on improving their planning, performance and productivity.
+Businesses will be eligible to access skills training and mentor focussed on improving their planning, performance and productivity.
 The three-year initiative will help businesses develop new networks that can lead to new opportunities, ideas and solutions to help them grow.

 Business operators will learn to identify new ways to enhance the value of their enterprise so it contributes to a strong and sustainable local business community generating employment and investment opportunities to help grow the island’s economy.

-This project compliments and builds upon the ‘Signature Straddie’ program which has been delivered by the Straddie Chamber of Commerce on behalf of Tourism and Events Queensland.
+This project complements and builds upon the ‘Signature Straddie’ program which has been delivered by the Straddie Chamber of Commerce on behalf of Tourism and Events Queensland.

 Straddie Chamber of Commerce